Frequently Asked Questions

 • Connect criminal defendants who suffer from serious mental illness to treatment and support services in the community.

-• Improve coordination between the mental health and justice systems for persons with mental illness.…
+• Help improve coordination between the mental health and justice systems for persons with mental illness.…

-Upon successful completion of the Behavioral Health Court program, the court will dismiss the participant's charges.
+Upon successful completion of the Behavioral Health Court program, the court will dismiss the participant's charges, and the participant will be eligible to petition for immediate expungement of the arrest.

-While each case is considered individually, people with the following offenses will typically be excluded from the BHC court:
+While each case is considered individually, people with the following offenses will typically be excluded from BHC:

 1. Felony sex offenses.